idiap/bob/src/python/visioner/doc/index.rst

    Look at the user manual using :py:func:`help()` for operational details.

-2. Use simple face detection with :py:class:`torch.visioner.Detector`:
+2. Use simple face detection with :py:class:`bob.visioner.Detector`:

    In this mode, the Visioner will return all bounding boxes above a given threshold in the image.
 It returns a tuple of tuples (descending threshold